jsgroth/jgenesis/README.md

 Major TODOs:
 * Implement a few remaining YM2612 features (CSM and SSG-EG, they're obscure but some games did use them)
-* Fix remaining Sega CD emulation bugs
+* Fix remaining major Sega CD emulation bugs
   * JP V1.00 BIOS freezes after loading the music player menu, which in this BIOS version is required to boot any games
-  * _Batman Returns_ boots but has major glitches and is not playable
   * _Silpheed_ randomly freezes during gameplay

 Minor TODOs: